Nowcasting using regression on signatures: Background on challenges in nowcasting

-To date, most empirical studies on nowcasting using the methodologies above deal with regularly sampled data with missing observations.
-This is because nowcasting typically utilises official published data which are released on a fairly regular schedule.
+To date, most empirical nowcasting studies using the methods above only deal with regularly sampled data with missing observations.
+This is because nowcasting typically uses official published data that are released on a regular schedule.
 However, in recent years there has been an increase in the use of alternative data sources, e.g. web-scraped data and supermarket scanner data.
+These alternative sources can be high-frequency, and have complicated or irregular missingness patterns.
+Furthermore, statistical offices have recently struggled with issues such as COVID-19 and declining survey response rates that have, at times, caused significant delays in publishing both input and target variables relevant to economic nowcasting.

-These alternative sources can be high-frequency and have complicated/irregular missingness patterns.
-Therefore, there is a need for a nowcasting methodology which can handle these cases.
+Therefore, there is a need for a nowcasting methodology that can handle mixed frequency of arbitrary frequency, complex irregularly sampled data, and data with arbitrary patterns of missing values.
+Signature methods can handle all of these cases.
+We discuss these points in the sections below and illustrate our results with simulations and empirical applications.